6 Healthy Japanese Snacks For You and Your Kids

 Pregnant women may want to limit their seaweed intake to avoid overconsumption of iodine.

-Sweet potato has been in Japan since around 1600 and has played an important role in helping the nation cope with famine.
+Since around 1600, sweet potato has played an important role in helping Japan cope with famine.
 After droughts in the early 1700s caused repeated failures of rice crops, sweet potato was chosen as an alternative staple food and introduced into the Kanto region around Tokyo.
 Those crops helped greatly reduce deaths during consequent rice harvest failures.

 The best way to eat sweet potatoes in Japan is as yaki-imo (焼き芋), a slow-baked spud.
 Particularly in winter, these are easy to buy still hot in a roaster at convenience stores and some supermarkets.
 In season they are even sold from trucks that play the yaki-imo chant to let you know they are nearby.

-You can find packaged, dried, soft sweet potato strips at convenience stores and supermarkets.
+You can find packaged, dried, soft sweet potato strips called hoshiimo (干し芋) at convenience stores and supermarkets.
 Crunchy, round sweet potato chips are also available as a packaged snack.
 Sugar (さとう, 砂糖) is often added to these packaged types, though, so check the ingredients listing (げんざいりょうめい, 原材料名) for that.

 If you cook sweet potato yourself, do it at a low temperature to heighten the sweetness.